Academic Catalogs

 Important Notice: Be advised that financial aid award amounts may increase or decrease due to changes in either the student’s enrollment status or the student’s FAFSA data.
 The Financial Aid Office reserves the right to modify financial aid award amounts at any time due to either changes in the availability of funds or changes in federal and/or State regulations.

-For More Information: Please make a virtual appointment via the GWC Financial Aid website (http://www.goldenwestcollege.edu/gwcfao) or call (714) 892-7711 for more information and specifics about student financial aid.
+Please visit the GWC Financial Aid website: http://www.goldenwestcollege.edu/gwcfao or call (714) 892-7711 for more information or to make a virtual appointment.
 Visit the GWC Financial Aid Office on the first floor of the Student Services Center.

 GWC Mobile App